rivermont/spidy/README.md

 ### crawler_done.txt
 Contains all of the links that spidy has already visited.

-### crawler_log.txt
+### crawler_bad.txt
-The log file for the crawler.<br>
-Contains errors and other important information.
+Contains all of the links that caused errors for some reason.

 ### crawler_words.txt
 Contains all of the words that spidy has found.

-### crawler_bad.txt
-Contains all of the links that caused errors for some reason.

 ## Run Files

-### clear.bat
-Clears all save files by deleting them and creating empty ones.

 ### crawler.py
 The important code.
 This is what you will run to crawl links and save information.<br>